-Last summer, we picked in a meadow a large flower, known as the wild carrot.
-It looked like a beautiful white star.
-The flower was composed of some thirty or forty smaller flowers, all forming a star, and each of these was also composed of a dozen or more small stars.
-It occurred to us that it might be named the "star the heir of all things, the upholder of all things.
+He is in the midst in glory, the center of heaven, the heir of all things, the upholder of all things.
 All gathers around and about Him.
 Some day the impressive scene of the fifth chapter of Revelation will become history.
 Before the throne His people are gathered, when He only is found worthy to open the seven sealed book, He, the Lion of the tribe of Judah, the Root of David.
-John had a great vision, "I beheld, and, lo, in the midst of the throne, and of the four living creatures, and in the midst of the elders, stood a Lamb the earth."
+John had a great vision, "I beheld, and, lo, in the midst of the throne, and of the four living creatures, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes which are the seven Spirits of God sent forth into all the earth."